 Caltech is a community of entrepreneurs.
-Yet even a breakthrough process or invention with the potential to address an unmet need in the marketplace faces numerous obstacles on the journey to commercial development.
+Yet even a breakthrough process or invention with the potential to address an unmet need in the marketplace faces numerous obstacles on the journey from the conceptual stage to commercial development.

 Join the Rothenbergs in supporting the Rothenberg Innovation Initiative.